Aliases for S100B Gene

 GeneCards Summary for S100B Gene

 S100B (S100 Calcium Binding Protein B) is a Protein Coding gene.
-Diseases associated with S100B include syringoma and aggressive digital papillary adenocarcinoma.
-Among its related pathways are Immune System and Signaling by GPCR.
+Diseases associated with S100B include middle cerebral artery infarction and syringoma.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include calcium ion binding and identical protein binding.
 An important paralog of this gene is S100A6.

 UniProtKB/Swiss-Prot Summary for S100B Gene